ojasdhok12/dataforge/README.md

 precomputation or animation stands in for computation anywhere in the core artifact.

+**BDH connection module (complete):** live dense-vs-sparse-positive comparison built and validated per §5.5 above (100-trial simulation confirms the sparse-positive memory retrieves more cleanly at scale, directionally consistent with intuition, explicitly labeled as a toy approximation rather than a paper-sourced number).

 **Submission packaging (drafted, pending your action):** setup/reproduction instructions, source and license record, and AI-assistance disclosure are now written into this README (§7–§9).
-Two checklist items cannot be completed without your action, since they require your own accounts: a public hosting URL for the artifact (no sign-in required) and a public GitHub repository.
-Recommend GitHub Pages or Netlify for hosting, either of which serves this artifact with zero build step, since it's a single static HTML file.
+Two checklist items cannot be completed without your action, since they require your own accounts: a public hosting URL for the artifact (no sign-in required) and a public GitHub repository. **Both are now live** — see Public Links above.

-**Remaining:** BDH module, narrative playtest and polish, blog post (including its own PDF export), inline citations placed beside specific technical claims in the README/artifact prose (not just listed in the paper-trail tables above), public repo and hosting setup, live-defense rehearsal.
+**Remaining:** narrative playtest and polish, blog post (including its own PDF export), inline citations placed beside specific technical claims in the README/artifact prose (not just listed in the paper-trail tables above), live-defense rehearsal.